 In Canada, as in the UK, November 11th is called Remembrance Day - in the U.S. it's

 Veterans Day this year celebrated on Sunday, November 11, 2018.

-As usual, watch this year in the US nationwide for restaurants to offer free meals and retailers offering discounts to veterans in honor of the day, along with traditional 2017 Veterans Day Sales at the bigger department stores.
+As usual, watch in the US nationwide for restaurants to offer free meals and offers of retail discounts to veterans in honor of the day, along with traditional 2018 Veterans Day sales through the weekend.

 Some of the best offers from restaurants for military members on Veteran’s Day include Dunkin' (formerly Dunkin' Donuts) with a free donut for military members.
 Wash it down at Starbucks, offering a free tall coffee on the 11th.